RaghvendraSinghA/READMEWriter/html_css_technical_paper.md

 >
 ```

-Provides a description of the page.
+Provides a description of the page,This is for screen-reader like AI tools or screen reader for blind people.
+Also for SEO.

 ---

-## 23.4 Robots
+### 11.4 Robots

 ```html
 <meta name="robots" content="index, follow">